 LGBTQ club crawlers will be satiated by the pulsing stages and dance floors in this Midwestern city.
 The legendary Club 5–now called FIVE Nightclub—has been a staple of the city and surrounding areas for years.
 The LGBTQ crowd has grown so substantially lately, though, that even more have cropped up around Madison.
 If you're looking for a high-energy night of dancing, drag, and boozy karaoke, then you won't want to miss:

-Madison GLBT club crawlers will find a few fun gay Madison hangouts, plus a number of gay-friendly lounges, coffeehouses, and restaurant bars.
-Plan B (924 Williamson St.) is along already hip Williamson Street, a 15-minute walk northeast of the Wisconsin Capitol grounds.
-By all accounts, the slick dance bar and video bar has garnered quite a following with gay guys, lesbians, and more than a few GLBT allies in Madison.
-A variety of events keep the place interesting, including 18-and-over Thursday dance parties, ladies' nights, karaoke on Wednesdays, and plenty of other theme parties.
+- Prizm: A 15-minute walk northeast of the Wisconsin Capitol grounds, along the hip and trendy Williamson Street, this slick dance bar and video bar (formerly called Plan B) has garnered a massive following of gay men, lesbians, and more than a few allies.
+A variety of events keep the place interesting, including 18-and-over dance parties on Thursdays, ladies' nights, karaoke on Wednesdays, and plenty of other themed parties.

 - FIVE Nightclub: Prior to Prizm, there was FIVE Nightclub (known as Club 5 back in the day).
 This place has a large disco, lounge, and patio for summer evenings.
 The drawback to FIVE is its distance (4.5 miles) from downtown.
 The neighborhood it's in, sandwiched between fast-food restaurants and strip malls, isn't especially inviting, either.
 In any case, this longtime Madison staple is deserving of its party place reputation.